Staplehurst Monarchs F.C.: History

 Staplehurst were founded in 1893, later joining the Kent County League.
-The club changed their name to their current guise in 2005.
-In 2011, the club were promoted to the Kent County League Premier Division, later winning the league in 2019.
+The club changed their name to the current form in 2005.

+In 2011, the club were promoted to the Kent County League Premier Division.
+They won the league in 2019.
 In 2021, the club was admitted into the Southern Counties East League Division One.

 Staplehurst Monarchs entered the FA Vase for the first time in 2021–22.

 Ground

 The club currently play at the Jubilee Sports Ground in Staplehurst.